As a working woman, I am often asked how I manage my time and everything at once.

 Especially if you are running a startup.

 Start seeing everything through the lens of objectivity.
-Use logic to your advantage and prioritize accordingly.
+Use logic to your advantage and prioritize ruthlessly.
 If something is not going to benefit you in the long run, despite the amount of effort you put in, it is time to cut the cord.

 4. Weigh the long-term gains